austinksmith/Hamsters.js/README.md

 # Getting Started

 First download a copy of the library by using the releases page on the repo, upload the entire src directory contents to your server and add the script to your html header like so.
-Make sure you upload the entire common folder to the same directory of the hamsters.js file, without these files the library will not function inside of Internet Explorer 10, Node.js, or web workers.
+Make sure you upload the entire common folder to the same directory of the hamsters.js file, without these files the library will not function inside of Node.js or web workers, and will also force Internet Explorer 10 to use legacy fallback mode thus hampering performance.

 ```
 <!-- HTML4 and (x)HTML -->